Singularity and Apptainer Containers

 $ spack install openmpi@4.1.5+pmi fabrics=ucx,psm2,verbs schedulers=slurm %gcc@8.5.0

-Generally speaking, the deployment of a software stack installed via SPACK is based on the following steps:
+Generally speaking, the deployment of a software stack installed via spack is based on the following steps:

 Build a container image.

-Get SPACK in your container.
+Get spack in your container.

 Install the software stack you need.